oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Glucose is based on a new scoring scheme (well, not so new now, it was introduced in 2009) for the clause learning mechanism of so called Modern SAT solvers (it is based on our IJCAI'09 paper).
+Glucose is based on a new scoring scheme (well, not so new now, it wasintroduced in 2009) for the clause learning mechanism of so called Modern SATsolvers (it is based on our IJCAI'09 paper).
 It is designed to be parallel, since v4.0.

-**URL**
+**More Information**

 https://www.labri.fr/perso/lsimon/glucose/